NiallNiall/website/content/experiments/circlesequencer.md

 draft: false
 thumb: /img/experiments/ombak-thumb.gif
 ---
-This is a circular sequencer
+Here's a sequencer that goes in a circle.

 Use your mouse to place Beats at various points in the cycle.
 The number keys will switch between different types of Beat.